 Unsuccessful applicants from 2021 will be invited to update their application so that it can be reconsidered in 2022.

-Nominations and applications should be sent by email to the NZMS President, Prof David Bryant by 31 August 2022.
+Nominations should be sent by email to the NZMS President, Prof David Bryant by 31 August 2022.
 Submissions should state clearly that they are for the NZMS Research Award.
+Candidates may nominate themselves.

 A judging panel will be appointed by the NZMS President, and the panel makes recommendations to the President for the Award.
 No person shall receive the Award more than once.
 The Award consists of a certificate including an appropriate citation of the awardee's work, and will be announced and presented at the New Zealand Mathematics Colloquium Dinner in December.